apache/maven-site/content/markdown/faq-unoffical.md

       </testResources>
 ```

 ### How can I stop this "WARNING While downloading artifactId-artifactId-version This artifact has been relocated to groupId-artifactId-version"?

 It's probably because some other dependency has specified the dependency on artifactId:artifactId.
 It will only go away when that declaration is fixed in that POM.

-### I would like clarification on what version of the JDK is required for m2 - particularly with respect to creating Plugins.
+### I would like clarification on what version of the JDK is required for m2 - particularly with respect to creating Plugins

 1.4 is required to run m2 there're problems when using 1.5 features in plugins.
 People tried and failed because qdox (used for some mojo stuff doesn't support new 1.5 language)

-### i'm wondering what a "snapshot" actually is.
+### i'm wondering what a "snapshot" actually is

 A snapshot is a development version. e.g, 2.0-SNAPSHOT is thestill-in-development future 2.0.If you want to use a snapshot, just use `<version>` , e.g. `<version>2.0-SNAPSHOT</version>` .
 But first you must ensure that you have access to the repository containing this version.